Unlocking the Power of Market Sizing: From Skepticism to Strategy

 For Uber, geography played a central role in forecasting its potential serviceable addressable market — but it was far from the only element it could have chosen to factor into its SAM.

-Remembering its breakdown of TAM by product segmentation (retail vs. business, airport vs. non-airport), Uber could have used any of those criteria to make informed assessments about the possible potency of their idea.
+Remembering its breakdown of TAM by product segmentation (retail vs. business, airport vs. non-airport), Uber could have used any of those criteria to make informed assessments about the idea's potency.
 Its choice reflects the narrative of the business: a city-by-city go-to-market strategy serving rideshare needs across use cases.

 This metric, like TAM, pulls out some of the entrepreneur’s key assumptions: